rism-digital/rism.info/_posts/en/2026-06/2026-06-25-Peruvian-Sources.md

 The process of incorporating Peruvian sources into RISM is still ongoing, and the current records are available to researchers around the world through [RISM Online](https://rism.online/search?nc=PE&mode=sources&page=1&rows=40){:blank} and the [RISM Catalog](https://opac.rism.info/rism/Search/Results?lookfor=PE-*&type=LibrarySiglum){:blank}.
 Digital copies of the Ñaupajñejen Mass and many other Peruvian manuscripts are accessible directly through the RISM records.

-Images: Universidad Nacional de Música in Lima, Peru, and main entrance of the Biblioteca Nacional del Perú.
+Images: The Biblioteca Nacional del Perú, and the main entrance of the Universidad Nacional de Música in Lima, Peru.
 Photos by Giancarlo Carreño, c2026.

 ### La colección de José Bernardo Alzedo y otras fuentes peruanas ya están disponibles en el RISM